wmayner/pyphi/docs/examples/emergence.rst

     pyphi.exceptions.ConditionallyDependentError...

 However, this macro-TPM does not satisfy the conditional independence assumption, so this particular partition and grouping combination is not a valid coarse-graining of the system.
-Constructing a |MacroSubsystem| with this coarse-graining will also raise :class:`~pyphi.exceptions.ConditionallyDependentError`.
+Constructing a |MacroSubsystem| with this coarse-graining will also raise a |ConditionallyDependentError|.

 Let's consider a different coarse-graining instead.